|Purpose:||Save a copy of the current disk drive, directory, environment, alias and function lists, and special characters|

 See also: ENDLOCAL.

-SETLOCAL can be used on the command line, in aliases, and in batch files.
+SETLOCAL can be used on the command line, in aliases, in library functions, and in batch files.

 SETLOCAL will save :